 Big island: kona for beaches, Hilo for old town and closer to the volcano

 Maui: wailea for hotels, less windy that kanapali and great beaches check out Kiehi cafe for breakfast...
 Feast of lele in lahaina...
 Although it is pricey it is worth it!

 Honolulu: north shore is best!
 Waikiki is to touristy...
-If you must, than a sunset and cocktails at the royal Hawaiian at the Mai tai bar. almost 8 years ago
+If you must, than a sunset and cocktails at the royal Hawaiian at the Mai tai bar. over 8 years ago